tm-LBenson/AWS-Slides/_hands_on/2024-1-5-section-6-db-lesson-3-hands-on.md

 #### Step 5: Create Database

 - Click "Create Database" and review the summary provided by AWS.
-- Note the details provided in the summary, especially the database endpoint and port, which are crucial for connectivity.
+- Note the details provided in the summary, especially the database endpoint and port, which are important for connectivity.

 <!-- pagebreak -->